pypancsv/pypancsv/docs/pres201810a/index.md

 <div id='ex2e'/>
 ## Exercise 2E:  Counting "unique addresses" in `df3`

-* Note that in the slideshow page header, I labeled this exercise "df3-B."
 * At the end of the code, add the following new line and run your program:
 ```python
 print(len(df3['Address'].unique()))